Email FacebookTwitterMenu burgerClose thin

 What Is a W-4?

-A W-4, short for IRS Form W-4 Employee’s Withholding Allowance Certificate, is a form you fill out when you take a job with an employer as an employee.
+A W-4, short for IRS Form W-4 Employee’s Withholding Certificate, is a form you fill out when you take a job with an employer as an employee.
 W-4s do not apply if you are working as an independent contractor.
 The W-4 is essentially an informational document that you, as a new employee, file with your employer.
 It is a payroll document that instructs your employer on how much tax they should take out of your income.

 W-4 forms should be filed with your employer before the first day that you start work.
-It asks you for your marital status, dependents and withholding allowances.
-The federal income tax tables are built around those variables.
-If you pay state tax in your state, the state tax is also dependent upon your answers to those three variables.
-If you live in Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington or Wyoming, you don’t pay state income tax.
-The W-4 does not address Social Security or Medicare contributions.
+It asks you for your marital status, the number of jobs in your household, dependents (as a dollar amount rather than allowances), and any adjustments such as other income or deductions.
+The modern W-4 no longer uses withholding allowances.
+If you pay state tax in your state, the state tax is also dependent upon your answers on the state version of the form.

 • whether an employee wants an extra amount withheld or claims to be exempt from withholding

-• both you and your spouse work
+• you or your spouse add another job

 You may need to decrease your withholding if: